Tendon overuse injuries (tendinopathy)

 Photo of a jogger holding her ankle

 If you regularly put a lot of strain on a tendon, the resulting overuse might eventually lead to pain in the tendon.
-It is then important to rest the sore tendon for some time.
-After that, certain stretching exercises are often done to gradually help the tendon get used to normal amounts of strain again.
+It is then important not to put any further strain on the tendon.
+Specific stretching and strengthening exercises can help relieve the symptoms.

 If a tendon tears suddenly (partially or completely) because too much strain was put on it, it is called an acute tendon injury.
-If the soreness is mainly due to an inflammation in the tendon or surrounding tissue, it is called tendinitis (also referred to as tendonitis) and might have been caused by a different medical problem.
-Examples of possible inflammation-related causes include gout, rheumatoid arthritis or a bacterial infection.
+If the tendon or surrounding tissue is also inflamed, the cause may be tendinitis (also referred to as tendonitis), gout, rheumatoid arthritis or a bacterial skin (erysipelas).

 Symptoms

 The main symptom of tendon overuse injuries is pain that gets worse when the tendon is stretched or when the attached muscle is tensed.
-For instance, your Achilles tendon hurts when you stand on your tiptoes.
+For instance, if your Achilles tendon is affected it hurts when you stand on your tiptoes.
 The pain is often felt where the tendon is attached to the bone (known as tendon-to-bone insertion or enthesis).

 Applying pressure to the sore tendon can also be painful.
 But it sometimes hurts when at rest too.